tomasherceg/dotvvm-docs/Pages/advanced-aspnetcore-authentication.md

 ## ASP.NET Core Authentication

 > This section is applicable if your application uses OWIN and classic .NET Framework.
-> For ASP.NET Core stack, visit the [Using OWIN Security for Authentication](/docs/tutorials/advanced-owin-security/{branch}).
+> For OWIN stack, visit the [Using OWIN Security for Authentication](/docs/tutorials/advanced-owin-security/{branch}).

 Let's see how to work with authentication in ASP.NET Core.
 To set up the standard cookie authentication, just add this snippet in the `Startup.cs` file.